dmerejkowsky/blog/content/en/post/0112-symlinks-and-so-on-linux.md

 new version contains a security bug fix for instance.

-# An other change
+# Another change

-A week later, The Experts realize they don't need a whole string for the answer function, and that a simple `int` would suffice.
+A week later, The Experts realize they don't really need to return a string from the ` get_answer()`  function, and that a simple `int` would suffice.

 So they modify both their header and source files: